Page last updated:

 You can also build your own custom stack.
-See the Adding a Custom Stack topic for instructions.
+For more information, see Adding a Custom Stack.

 For security, stacks receive regular updates to address Common Vulnerabilities and Exposures (CVEs).
-Apps pick up on these stack changes through new releases of App Cloud.
-However, if your app links statically to a library provided in the rootfs, you may have to manually restage it to pick up the changes.
+Apps pick up on these stack changes through new releases of Cloud Foundry.
+However, if your app links statically to a library provided in the rootfs, you might have to manually restage it to pick up the changes.

 To restage an app on a new stack, do the following: